nunobrum/spicelib/README.md

                    simulator=LTspice.create_from('wine /custompath/LTspice.exe')
                   )

-# In case of non standard paths, it is preferred to inform your editor of it, so it can guess the library paths.
+# In case of non standard paths, it is preferred to inform your editor of it, so it can better guess the library paths.
 AscEditor.prepare_for_simulator(MySpiceInstallation)

 # You can also add your own library paths to the search paths